jhn-nt/cross-learn/README.md

 Functionally, these methods act as simple scoring tracers to ease readability of evaluation metrics.

-### _crossvalidators_ module
-The `crossvalidators` module introduces two new crossvalidators:
-* `WalkForwardCV`: Similar to sklearn TimeSeriesSplit in concept, but extended to support for group-wise time splitting.
-* `StackedCV`: Combines the effect of different validation models.
-For example, if you need to validate data of different costumers with different purchase habits, you can combine GroupKFold and StratifiedKFold within ```StackedCV```.

 ### _transformers_ module
 Revisions of some vanilla sklearn transformers with some new functionality:
 * `DropColin`: Unsupervised filtering of linearly correlated features.